mi-alkhamis/docker-cheatsheet/README.md

     / # exit
     ```

-  - Create a new image (my-nginx) from alpine container
+  - Create a new image (my-nginx) from the container

     ```bash
     milad@docker:~$ docker commit alpine  my-nginx